deltares-desirmed/WP4-Tasks/README.md

 # Navigate to the project folder
 cd DesirMED-WP4

-# Install the required dependencies
+# Install the required dependencies if needed
 pip install -r requirements.txt

 # Run an example scripts